udontur/turix/README.md

 - [ ] easyeffects: presets does not load declaratively
 - [ ] GTK: ultra large cursor due to fractional scaling

-- [x] hyprland: Use flake instead of nixpkgs
-- [ ] fix those warnings from rebuilding the configuration

 ### ✨ Features
 - [ ] laptop and desktop: Merge the config to one file
 - [ ] hyprland: hyprscroller
 - [ ] rebuild: Make the rebuild script detect which machine's name to use
 - [ ] laptop: Battery indicator script (libnotify)
 - [ ] Make a better ReadMe
-- [ ] helix: File manager (make it to become a tree view, or use an alternative method)

 ### 🎇 Features that I have no idea how to add
 - [ ] Set default applications without crashing home manager (mime apps list does crash it)